steveshogren/hugo-blog/content/post/self-organizing-balance.md

 Our process has several examples of self-correction, and several places we are still sorting out how to best self-correct.

-### Good Example: Any pair can make any technical decision
+### Example: Any pair can make any technical decision

-Consider the practice, "any pair can make any technical decision."
+Consider the practice that "any pair can make any technical decision."
 The **information** comes when the pairs switch every half-day.
-Jim and Sally might think architecting the module one way is a good idea in the morning, but Sally and Jane might not see it the same way in the afternoon.
-The information is spread organically every four hours as a fresh set of eyes gets to see the work.
+Zack and Sally might think architecting the module one way is a good idea in the morning, but Sally and Jane might not see it the same way in the afternoon.
+The information spreads organically every four hours as a fresh set of eyes gets to see the work.
 The **forum for self-corrective action** happens when the new person sits to see the work and they discuss the previous session's decisions.

 In practice, rework happens only occasionally as everyone strives to produce the best designs they can.
-Since no one wants to see their morning's work undone because of a missed requirement, it prompts a healthy care and respect for the work.
+No one wants to see their work undone because of a missed requirement or poor design, which prompts a healthy desire to do one's best.

-Any pair can make any technical decision, but if they make one that doesn't align well with the needs of the business, the next pair might not choose to continue with that path.
-The practices of pairing and pair switching allow the trust that "any pair can make any technical decision".

-### Good Example: Work Isn't Assigned
+### Example: Work Isn't Assigned

-Another example is work isn't assigned to pairs or individuals.
-The **shared understanding** is that the most valuable thing for the business is for the pair to work on the priority queue of enhancements or technical debt.
+Work isn't assigned to pairs or individuals.
+The **shared understanding** is that the most valuable thing for the business is for pairs to work on the priority queue of enhancements or technical debt.
 We promote **information** with a twice daily status update of what each pair accomplished.
 We have a retrospective **forum** once a week to discuss what is healthy and prompt self-corrective action.
-Pairs are often quite productive.

 ### Case Study: Research Time

 Our team offers a weekly afternoon designed for research.
-The shared understanding is that it is intended for team members to learn more about their craft.
-Projects, prototypes, reading technical books, watching conference lectures, and code katas are fair game.
-When a few new people joined the team several people felt like there was more foosball, leaving early, and general messing around.
+The agreed on **shared understanding** is research time is for team members to learn more about their craft.
+Building projects and prototypes, researching features, reading technical books, watching conference lectures, and practicing technical skills are all fair game.
+However, several people have complained that others are using the time more for foosball, leaving early, and general messing around.

 We had the first and third components: a shared understanding of what's healthy and a "retrospective" for discussion, but not the information to prompt a discussion.
-One way to achieve this might be to have a meeting where everyone gives a two minute summary of what they learned or post a write up to a shared chatroom.
+One way to achieve this might be to have a quick discussion after the research time where everyone gives a two minute summary of how they spent the time.
+Another option would be for each person to write up a brief summary to a shared chatroom.
+The healthy pressure of knowing others want to hear what you learned might alone be enough to curb the instincts to treat the time as "free-time".

+### Summary

+> Trust, but verify - Russian Proverb

+Self-organizing teams are about unlocking the potential each individual brings to the team.
+Being on a self-organizing team is not about freedom from responsibility.
+Each team member is still expected to perform their job to the best of their abilities.

+Building a self-correcting system allows for fewer rule books, fewer meetings, fewer bottlenecks, and less oversight.
+All of these contribute to waste, boredom, and